-A consumer confusion expert witness typically has experience and expertise in marketing and marketing research, consumer survey, consumer behavior, trademark confusion, survey design, and/or consumer psychology.
+Consumer confusion expert witness candidates typically have experience and expertise in marketing and marketing research, consumer survey, consumer behavior, trademark confusion, survey design, and/or consumer psychology.

 When a consumer doesn’t correctly perceive a product or service, it is considered consumer confusion.
 A primary function of a trademark is to prevent consumer confusion.
 When a consumer wishes to re-purchase a product, a trademark helps the consumer to not only locate the product again, but to identify with the product.
 Almost every trademark infringement dispute revolves around whether a consumer would be confused or deceived by the potentially infringing mark.
 Consumer confusion is marketing concept that is important to understand due to its potential impact on sales and consumer product satisfaction.